OWASP/owasp.github.io/index.md

 <section class="homepage-welcome">
   <h1>Who is the OWASP Foundation?</h1>
-<p>The Open Web Application Security Project (OWASP) is a nonprofit foundation that works to improve the security of software.
-Through community-led open source software projects, hundreds of local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the web.</p>
+<p>The Open Web Application Security Project (OWASP) is a 501(c)(3) worldwide not-for-profit charitable organization focused on improving the security of software.
+Through community-led open source projects, hundreds of local chapters worldwide, tens of thousands of members, and leading educational and training conferences, the OWASP Foundation is the source for developers and technologists to secure the web.
+OWASP does not endorse or recommend commercial products or services, allowing our community to remain vendor neutral with the collective wisdom of the best minds in software security worldwide. </p>

 <ul>
 <li>Tools and Resources</li>
 <li>Community and Networking</li>
-<li>Education & Training</li>
+<li>Education and Training</li>
 </ul>

-<p>For nearly two decades corporations, foundations, developers, and volunteers have supported the OWASP Foundation and its work. <a href="/donate/">Donate</a>, <a href="/membership/">Join</a>, or become a <a href="/supporters">Corporate Member</a> today.</p>
+<p>For nearly two decades developers, volunteers and corporations have supported OWASP and its work. <a href="/donate/">Donate</a>, <a href="/membership/">Join</a>, or become a <a href="/supporters">Corporate Member</a> today.</p>
 </section>

 <hr>